serverless-components/express/README.md

 ### 2. Login

-One of Serverless Component's best features is that it's completely cloud based.
-All deployment logic runs in the cloud.
-Therefore, you'll need to login to make the most off your experience with Serverless Components.
+Unlike most solutions, all component deployments run in the cloud.
+Therefore, you'll need to login to deploy, share and monitor your components.

 ```
 $ serverless login